As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 ear flap missing

-There are a variety of different infections that may cause scabs on ears.
-These can cause extreme irritation and the dog will often try to scratch and paw at the ear to relieve the irritation.
+There are a variety of different infections that may cause skin issues or scabs on ears.
+Infections can cause extreme irritation and the dog will often try to scratch and paw at the ear to relieve the irritation.

 ear treatment at the vet

-The ear flap as a phenomenal blood supply and even the smallest wound on the ear flap will bleed profusely.
+The ear flap has a phenomenal blood supply, and even the smallest wound on the ear flap will bleed profusely.
 This can be very alarming to a dog owner.
 View our veterinarian articles about how to help a dog wound heal faster or the stages of wound healing in dogs.

 wound at the top of a dog's ear flap